Hitijahujessy/karu-app/README.md

 something like ```main language``` or whatever, but this works fine for me.
 The ```origin language``` is likely to be the language the user is already familiar with.
 In-game, the word displayed above the image is writtin in the ```origin language```, and the word that has to be the answer is written in the ```destination language```.

-It is important to note that almost every language is just a place-holder and was used for me to play around with this app's (and [KaruTranslator]'s) functions with allowing multiple languages.
+It is important to note that almost every language is just a place-holder and was used for me to play around with this app's (and [KaruTranslator]'s) functions by allowing multiple languages.
 I haven't studied Chinese or Italian so there might be tons of errors.
-Everything is 100% Google Translate, except for Dutch, Indonesian, Ambonese and English.
+Everything is 98% Google Translate, except for Dutch, Indonesian, Ambonese and English.

+More features are planned for this section, like volume regulators, statistics, and an optional reset function.

+## Future

+As you may have found out by reading this README or by running Karu, there a lots of things to add and improve.
+The UI is not optimized for Windows computers, the MacOS version isn't that good either, multiple gameplay functions are incomplete or non-existent, et cetera.
+I have learned a lot during the development of this project and it was a great experience.
+One thing I do realize now is that Python and Kivy are not ideal for developing apps like Karu.
+This is why I decided that I will completely remake this app in C#.

+I call it a remake, but it's more like a "final piece".
+If the C# version of Karu would be a painting, the current version wouldn't even be sketch.
+Instead, it was practice, an idea, and an example of both the dos and don'ts.
+That being said, I still have to learn the basics of C#, so the road might be quite long.
+I am, however, very excited and motivated to turn this thing into a functional product to be proud of.